Jimdooz/GameEngineIllusion/README.md

 * On Visual Studio 2019, do `File > Open > Project/Solution` and choose `GameEngineIllusion\Illusion\Illusion.sln` ;
 * Depending on the build type the user needs, select "Debug" or "Release" and also the architectural target (x64_86) then run a building process.
 * x64 is the only architecture currently supported
-* <b>To see the engine's limits select Release mode it allow much better performance </b>
+* **To see the engine's limits select Release mode it allow much better performance**

 ### Linux